-We are proud that Osidge has been awarded the highest level Primary Science Quality Mark for our outstanding teaching of science.
+We are proud that Osidge has been awarded the gilt level Primary Science Quality Mark for our strong teaching of the science National Curriculum.
 We take full advantage of our vast outdoor space to explore, observe and measure scientifically in nature as much as possible.

 Vision and Principles